Victoria Cross for Australia: Proposed late awards

 On 3 April 2001, Senator Chris Schacht, then a member of the Australian Senate, gave notice that on the next day of sitting he would introduce the Award of Victoria Cross for Australia Bill 2001 to award the Victoria Cross for Australia to certain persons.
 The next sitting day, 4 April 2001, Senator Schacht introduced the bill for three members of the Australian forces to be awarded the Victoria Cross for Australia.
-The bill was read a first time and Senator Schacht gave his Second Reading Speech in which he said it could be argued that an Act conferring a Victoria Cross for Australia may be beyond the legislative power of the Parliament but he believed that the "naval and military defence of the Commonwealth" power under section 51(vi) of the Constitution gave the Parliament authority to legislate with respect to honours and awards.
-In accordance with normal procedure the debate was then adjourned.
+The bill was read a first time and Senator Schacht gave his Second Reading Speech in which he said it could be argued that an Act conferring a Victoria Cross for Australia may be beyond the legislative power of the Parliament but he believed that the "naval and military defence of the Commonwealth" power under section 51(vi) of the Constitution gave the Parliament authority to legislate with respect to military honours and awards.
+In accordance with normal procedure, the debate was then adjourned.
 On 1 June 2001, Sid Sidebottom, the Member for Braddon introduced the Defence Act Amendment (Victoria Cross) Bill 2001.
-The Bill was similar to the Senate bill and Sidebottom also believed that the Parliament had power under section 51(vi) of the Constitution.
-Neither bill was again debated before the 2001 Australian federal election.
-Both Senator Schacht and Mr Sidebottom were members of the Australian Labor Party, then in opposition and the issue was included by the then opposition leader Kim Beazley in his campaign in the following General Election.
-The awards were intended "to raise the profile and recognition of three ordinary Australians, who displayed outstanding bravery."
+The Bill was similar to the Senate bill and Sidebottom too believed that the Parliament had power under section 51(vi) of the Constitution.
+Neither bill was debated again before the 2001 Australian federal election, whereupon the bills lapsed.
+Both Senator Schacht and Mr Sidebottom were members of the Australian Labor Party, then in opposition and the issue was included by the opposition leader Kim Beazley in his election campaign.
+The awards were intended "to raise the profile and recognition of three ordinary Australians, who displayed outstanding bravery".